First Degree Promoting Gambling: New York Penal Law 225.10

 The prosecution must prove you were directly responsible, so your lawyer may be able to cast reasonable doubt by establishing that you were not involved in that capacity.
 Doing so may require invalidating wire tap recordings and search warrants.
 Additionally, establishing enterprise corruption requires proving a distinct chain or structure with each individual sharing the same illicit objectives.

 Depending on the exact circumstances of your case, your criminal defense attorney may have other plans for your defense.
-It’s important that your lawyer knows all of the circumstances of your case, so he can offer you your best alternatives and develop the strategy with the best options.
+It’s important that your lawyer knows all of the circumstances of your case, so he can offer you your alternatives and develop the strategy with the options.
 While he may not be able to secure an acquittal in your case, the details of your case, may enable him to get you a deal with a reduced punishment.
 In some cases, the district attorney is willing to drop other charges, either as a courtesy for a confession or in exchange for testimony in another trial.
-Consulting with your lawyer will determine your own best course of action.
+Consulting with your lawyer will determine your own course of action.

 Mar 31, 2020